aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 ##### 3.2.1 **mtasvr**

-This module is used to handle delivering operations and make **deliveraget** to do the real del
+This module is used to handle delivering operations and make **deliveragent** to do the real delivering.